datastaxdevs/workshop-introduction-to-nosql/README.md

 For graph databases, the presenter will show a demo based on the example in the slides.

-The practice is based on another example.
-Since it cannot be done in the browser using Astra DB like the rest, it is kept separate and not included in today's curriculum.
+The hands-on practice for you is different.
+But since it cannot be done in the browser using Astra DB like the rest, it is kept separate and not included in today's curriculum.

 🔥 Yet, you are strongly encouraged to try it at your own pace, on your own computer,